lilianhabib/pe-projects/journal.md

 ## 01.2.2022
 ## Lesson 188:Personal Site pro: Work Days
 ### Standup
 * What is one thing you learned yesterday?
-Over the last couple of days, I wasn't feeling well so I took some time off.
-I tried to work on my website as much as I could though.
+Over the last couple of days, I wasn’t feeling well so I took some time off.
 Since the last update, I finished creating all of my data and pages and I have started adding css to my site.
-I have styled all of my site except for the responsive layout, exercise for programmers, and theme challenge.
+I have styled all of my pages except for the responsive layout, exercise for programmers, and theme challenge.
 I ran into an images issue with my projects.
-It seems that all of the image links are broken.
-So
+It seems that all of the image links are broken, but should be an easy fix!
 * Is there anything you are excited to learn?
+Today I am  going to make a list of goals I want to accomplish for this week.
+I hope to get all of the image links fixed, and once that is complete,  I want to style my E4P pages.
+I am also going to make a video of what I have done so far too and get some feedback.

 * Blockers: There are no blockers